November 28, 2018

 Every business needs to invest money in marketing in order to attract new customers.
 However, many businesses can end up making big mistakes when it comes to how they market themselves and who they market to.
 Here are five mistakes to avoid when coming up with your next marketing campaign (and what you should do instead).

 You can’t promote your business if you don’t know who you’re promoting to.
-Market research can help you to develop a clear idea of who your customer is and their needs.
+Market research, such as using MaxDiff (MaxDiff Analysis here) to find out more information about your customer base, can help you to develop a clear idea of who your customer is and their needs.
 There are so many ways to conduct market research – you can organise focus groups, conduct online surveys and make use of analytic data.
 This can all help you to identify the type of people that like your product so that you can focus your marketing towards them.

 Every business needs a USP (unique selling point).
 This is what sets you apart from your competition – without it you’re unlikely to get noticed.
 Too many companies focus on chasing competition and trying to outdo them when they should be trying to set themselves apart.
 Once you’ve found your USP, you can make this the main angle of your marketing.